Samsung/tizen-docs/docs/application/native/guides/app-management/data-control.md

 ## Prerequisites

-The data control use cases run 2 applications.
+The data control use cases run two applications.
 Each application plays a different role: one as the consumer, the other as the provider.

 To enable your application to use the data control functionality: